Global Alliance for Improved Nutrition: Fortification

 Fortification is GAIN's oldest programme area, starting in 2003 when China, Morocco, South Africa and Vietnam became the first four countries to be supported.
 They have also developed the adoption of nutrient dense varieties of crops (“biofortified crops”) developed through natural plant breeding.
 Since 2002, GAIN has supported the roll-out fortification in approximately 30 low and middle-income countries as an approach to help decrease malnutrition.
 As a result, 14 countries mandated Large Scale Food Fortification.
-The GAIN Premix Facility project assists countries to procure high-quality, low-cost mineral and vitamin premix.
-The GAIN Premix Facility sourced USD 79 million worth in fortificants and premix blends since 2009, across 53 countries.
+The GAIN Premix Facility project assists countries in procure high-quality, low-cost mineral and vitamin premix.
+The GAIN Premix Facility sourced US$79 million worth of fortificants and premix blends since 2009, across 53 countries.
 In 2019, GAIN entered a partnership with HarvestPlus and launched the commercialization of biofortified crops programme with the objective of significantly expanding the reach of foods and food products made from biofortified staple foods in six countries; India, Pakistan, Bangladesh, Nigeria, Kenya and Tanzania.

 Nutrition Enterprise Unit

-GAIN’s Nutrition Enterprise Unit aims to support and represent over 1000 small and medium enterprises globally across the food system.
+GAIN's Nutrition Enterprise Unit aims to support and represent over 1000 small and medium enterprises globally across the food system.
 The Nutrition Enterprise Development programme provides technical assistance to develop the capacities and technical assistance of SMEs working in food value chains.
 The Nutritious Food Financing Programme (N3F) provides debt investments to food value chain SMEs via a direct investment fund and providing technical support to SMEs across Sub-Saharan Africa.
 The SUN Business Network (SBN) was established between GAIN and the World Food Programme to support governments in mobilising the private sector to invest in improved business practices that contribute to national nutrition priorities.
 The SUN Business Network currently convenes over 1,400 business members globally.